freenas/freenas-docs/userguide/snippets/trademarks.rst

 Apple, Mac and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries.

+Avago is a trademark of Avago Technologies.

+#ifdef freenas
+Broadcom is a trademark of Broadcom Corporation.
+#endif freenas

 Chelsio® is a registered trademark of Chelsio Communications.

 Cisco® is a registered trademark or trademark of Cisco Systems, Inc.